StartloJ/my-devops-universe/6.Security administration/1.PKI(Public Key Infrastructure)/Workshop-selfsign.md

 # PKI workshop

+From previous Doc, I said `What is PKI`.
+Then this Doc, I will explain `How to use them in some case` and next post I will give an advanced technique for PKI.

 This workshop will simulate the scenario in how we can use PKI to make secure communication.
 All this session we work on terminal, you can following in step-by-step.

 ## Prerequisite